-Many employers will try to provide you with a contract that does not allow for you to give notice to leave.
+Many employers will provide you with a contract that does not allow a notice period to be given.
 While this is deemed legal, we see this as bad practice and recommend negotiating a notice period into your contract that is fair to yourself and the employer.
 Four weeks is a recommended minimum for all grades.
 However, the higher the grade of role the longer the notice period is usually expected to be.
-For example, Grade 3 and 4 Assistants we would suggest 6 weeks notice.
+For example, Grade 3/4 Assistants we would suggest 6 weeks notice.
 Grade 2 Deputy Head of Departments we would suggest 8 weeks notice.
 Grade 1 Head of Departments we would suggest 10 weeks notice.

-We would also expect any notice period set by the employer during probation periods to be matched for the employee as per the contract.
+We would also expect any notice period set by the employer during probation periods (usually 2 week) to be matched for the employee.